Lord-Windy/asmjit/README.md

   // Now we know how much stack size we want to reserve.
 I have chosen 128
   // bytes on purpose as it's encodable only in long form that we have used.

   int stackSize = 128;                    // Number of bytes to reserve on the stack. a.setOffset(patchOffset);               // Move the current cursor to `patchOffset`. a.long_().sub(zsp, stackSize);          // Patch the code; don't forget to use LONG form.

   // Now the code is ready to be called
   Func fn;
   Error err = rt.add(&fn, &code);         // Add the code generated to the runtime. if (err) return 1;                      // Handle a possible error returned by AsmJit.

   int result = fn();                      // Execute the generated code. printf("%d\n", result);                 // Print the resulting "0".

-  rt.release(fn);                     // Good practice, you know....
-  return 0;
+  rt.release(fn);                         // Remove the function from runtime return 0;
 }
 ```

 If you run the example it would just work.
 As an experiment you can try removing `long_()` form to see what happens when wrong code is generated.

-### X86Assembler - Code Patching and REX Prefix
+### Code Patching and REX Prefix

 In 64-bit mode there is one more thing to worry about when patching code - REX prefix.
-It's a single byte prefix designed to address registers with id from 9 to 15 and to override the default width of the operation from 32 to 64 bits.
+It's a single byte prefix designed to address registers with ids from 9 to 15 and to override the default width of operation from 32 to 64 bits.
 AsmJit, like other assemblers, only emits REX prefix when it's necessary.
 If the patched code only changes the immediate value as shown in the previous example then there is nothing to worry about as it doesn't change the logic behind emitting REX prefix, however, if the patched code changes register id or overrides the operation width then it's important to take care of REX prefix as well.

 AsmJit contains another instruction option that controls (forces) REX prefix - `rex()`.
 If you use it the instruction emitted will always use REX prefix even when it's encodable without it.
 The following list contains some instructions and their binary representations to illustrate when it's emitted: